BVH-ESL/ESP-1ch-Gateway-v4.0/README.md

  \#define _CAD 1

+### Over the Air Updates (OTA)

+As from version 4.0.6 the gateway allows over the air updated if the setting A_OTA is on.
+The over the air software requires once setting of the 4.0.6 version over USB to the gateway, after which the software is (default) enabled for use.

+The first release only supports OTA function using the IDE which in practice means the IDE has to be on the same network segment as the gateway.

+Note: You have to use Bonjour software (Apple) on your network somewhere.
+A version is available for most platforms (shipped with iTunes for windows for example).
+The Bonjour software enables the gateway to use mDNS to resolve the gateway ID set by OTA after which download ports show up in the IDE.

+Todo: The OTA software has not (yet) been tested in conjuction with the WiFiManager software.

+ \#define A_OTA 1

+### Enable Webserver

+This setting enables the webserver.
+Although the webserver itself takes a lot of memory, it greatly helps to configure the gatewayat run-time and inspects its behaviour.
+It also provides statistics of last messages received.
+The A_REFRESH parameter defines whether the webserver should renew every X seconds.

+ \#define A_SERVER 1				// Define local WebServer only if this define is set
+ \#define A_REFRESH 0				// Will the webserver refresh or not?
+ \#define A_SERVERPORT 80			// local webserver port
+ \#define A_MAXBUFSIZE 192			// Must be larger than 128, but small enough to work

+ The A_REFRESH parameter determines the refresh frequency of the webserver.

 ### Strict LoRa behaviour

 In order to have the gateway send downlink messages on the pre-set spreading factor and on the default frequency,